Displaying 1-10 of 104 results

 healthtranslations.vic.gov.au/resources/immunisation-saves-lives-families

-This fact sheet discusses how immunisation protects you, your family and the wider community from serious diseases, such as whooping cough and measles, which can cause disability and even death.
+01 Jan 2020...
+This fact sheet discusses how immunisation protects you, your family and the broader community from serious diseases, such as whooping cough and measles, which can cause disability and even death.

 healthtranslations.vic.gov.au/resources/immunisation-saves-lives-teenagers

-This fact sheet discusses how immunisation protects you, your family and the wider community from serious diseases, such as whooping cough and measles, which can cause disability and even death.
+01 Jan 2020...
+This fact sheet discusses how immunisation protects you, your family and the wider community from serious diseases, such as and measles, meningococcal disease or some cancers caused by human papillomavirus (HPV).
+In Queensland, you can get vaccinations for free at school in Year 7 and Year 10.

 Any resource that has been reviewed in the past 3 years and complies with the Health Translations Editorial Guidelines will have a tick.